Premier TEFL Pledge

 What will you learn?

-Teach the four key areas of language acquisition: reading, speaking, writing, pronunciation
+Teach the four key areas of language acquisition for the TEOIC exam: reading, speaking, writing, pronunciation

 Plan and deliver effective lessons that meet student and class learning objectives

-Understand the nuances of teaching English to career-focused non-native speakers
+Understand the nuances of teaching English to professional exam-focused non-native speakers

 Grasp English grammar terminology and know how to teach it to students of all levels